samirzjadhav/100-days-of-code/log.md

 **Today's Progress**: Today I learned about while loops, looping backward, and nested loops.
 I also completed a few challenges on the above topics

+### Day 84 : jule 26 2022, Tuesday

+**Today's Progress**:Today I revised everything about javascript till now, I also solved all the previous challenges.
+I also learned about strict mode and Math utilities.